jashu-1/MAD-EXP-10-Develop-an-Android-Application-to-Create-a-Option-Menu-to-Display-Menu-Items/README.md

 # MAD-EXP-10-Develop an Android Application to create a option Menu to Display Menu Items using Android Studio.

 ## AIM:

-To create a option menu to display menu items using Android Studio.
+To create an option menu to display menu items using Android Studio.

 ## EQUIPMENTS REQUIRED: